 Gone are the days of chugging cheap instant coffee out of plastic thermoses—today’s on-the-go consumers want products that allow them to brew a cup of coffee similar to what they might find in any third-wave specialty café.

-“They’re so much more knowledgeable on quality coffee and available brewing techniques,” says Jess Nepstad, CEO and founder of Montana-based Planetary Design, which manufactures French presses and drinkware specifically geared for travel and the outdoors.
-“Today’s consumers versus even just ten years ago want to enjoy the experience of making coffee and are taking steps to be more involved in how the final cup turns out at all points of the process—from coffee origin to roast, water temperature, and brewing technique.”
+“They’re so much more knowledgeable about quality coffee and available brewing techniques,” says Jess Nepstad, CEO and founder of Montana-based Planetary Design, which manufactures French presses and drinkware geared explicitly for travel and the outdoors.
+“Today’s consumers versus just ten years ago want to enjoy the experience of making coffee and are taking steps to be more involved in how the final cup turns out at all points of the process—from coffee origin to roast to water temperature and brewing technique.”

 “The OVRLNDR is a combination of everything we’ve learned over 15 years of making French presses,” says Nepstad.
 “Easy to brew, easy to clean, portable, pourable.”

-The OVRLNDR’s biggest feature is the patented removable base, which allows for easy cleaning while on the road or in the campground.
+The OVRLNDR’s most significant feature is the patented removable base, allowing for easy road or campground cleaning.
 The 28-fl.-oz.
 French press also features a handle-less design to keep it compact and easy to store; a no-leak, drinkable lid so users can throw it in the back seat or a backpack without worrying about coffee stains; and the BruStop plunger to keep coffee grounds from over-extracting and causing bitter coffee, even after a three-hour hike or long commute.

 The U.S. National Park Service encourages you to #RecreateResponsibly this summer: be sure to Leave No Trace when you visit parks and follow CDC guidelines to reduce the spread of COVID-19.

 Visit NPS.gov/findapark for current park conditions and availability of restrooms and other facilities.